vmware-tanzu/community-edition/docs/designs/tanzu-package-management.md

-# Tanzu Add-on Management
+# Tanzu Package Management

-This document covers the management of add-ons from the server-side and client-side perspective in Tanzu Community Edition (TCE).
-This is a working design doc that will evolve over time as our add-on management is implemented and enhanced.
+This document covers the management of packages from the server-side and client-side perspective in Tanzu Community Edition (TCE).
+This is a working design doc that will evolve over time as our package management is implemented and enhanced.

 ## Server Side